ipdk-io/networking-recipe/docs/guides/features/ipsec-guide.md

 The `infrap4d` process provides the gRPC server-side support for P4RT and gNMI messages. strongSwan acts as the gRPC client in this context.
-Alternatively, you can use other clients that implement the IKE stack.
-The client communicates using P4RT to program Security Policy Database (SPD) and uses gNMI to configure Security Association Database (SAD) entries, which includes encryption keys, re-keying etc.
+You can also use other clients that implement the IKE stack.
+The client uses P4RT to program the Security Policy Database (SPD), and it uses gNMI to configure Security Association Database (SAD) entries, which includes encryption keys, re-keying etc.

 The [openconfig-ipsec-offload](https://github.com/ipdk-io/openconfig-public/blob/master/release/models/ipsec/openconfig-ipsec-offload.yang)
 YANG model is used to configure IPsec offload.

+## Enabling IPsec

 Follow the sequence of steps listed below to enable IPsec functionality.